-A cash-out refinance can make sense if you can get a good interest rate for the new loan and based on what you plan to do with the money.
-Looking for a refinance to finance your vacation or a new car isn't a good idea, because you'll have little or no return on your money.
-On the other hand, using the money to finance the renovation of a home can rebuild the capital you are raising.
-Lenders require you to have a minimum amount of home equity, which is worth your home minus what you owe on your mortgage to qualify for a cash-out refinance.
+A cash-out refinance can be a smart move if you can get a good interest rate for the new loan and you have a plan for the money.
+It's not a good idea to use the money to finance a vacation or a new car, as you won't get much return on your investment.
+However, if you use the money to renovate your home, it can help rebuild the capital you are raising.
+Lenders require you to have a minimum amount of home equity, which is the value of your home minus what you owe on your mortgage, in order to qualify for a cash-out refinance.

-Finally, determine if a home equity loan, home equity line of credit, or cash-out refinance is best for you, and then compare with some lenders to get you started.
-If a cash-out refinance doesn't give you a lower interest rate on your first mortgage, a home equity loan might be a better option.
-If you're sure that a new degree or course of study will benefit you, taking money out of your home can make sense.
-With a conventional loan, you'll need to have owned the home for at least six months for a cash-out refinance, regardless of how much equity you may have.
+When deciding whether to take out a cash-out refinance, home equity loan, or home equity line of credit, it's important to compare rates from different lenders.
+If a cash-out refinance doesn't give you a lower interest rate on your first mortgage, then a home equity loan might be the better option.
+If you're sure that investing in something like a new degree or course of study will benefit you in the long run, taking money out of your home can make sense.
+With a conventional loan, you'll need to have owned the home for at least six months in order to qualify for a cash-out refinance, regardless of how much equity you may have.

-Paying closing costs in cash will be the cheapest option, and you may be able to use the cash you receive through reimbursement to pay for them.
+Paying off credit cards in full with a cash-out refinance can also increase your credit score by lowering your credit utilization rate.
+When it comes to closing costs, paying in cash will be the cheapest option and you may be able to use the cash you receive through reimbursement to pay for them.